Skip to Content

 In addition to internal threats, there are external threats, such as phishing attacks, malware, etc., that cybercriminals use to gain access to your organization’s sensitive data.
 The digital threat landscape is constantly evolving, so your organization must actively protect its digital assets and data.

-In addition to robust internal and external data security measures, your organization must also invest in employee training to help educate them on common attacks and ways to prevent accidental data leakage.
+In addition to robust internal and external data security measures, your organization must also invest in employee training to help educate them on common attacks and ways to prevent accidental data leakage as well as publish a DMARC record.

 Data Leakage: A Machine Learning Problem